-You can also set the values of SCons command-line options from within the SConscript files by using the Setoption function.
+You can also set the values of SCons command-line options from within the SConscript files by using the SetOption function.
 The strings that you use to set the values of SCons command-line options are available in the Section 10.1.4, "Strings for Getting or Setting Values of SCons Command-Line Options" section, below.

 One use of the SetOption function is to specify a value for the -j or --jobs option, so that users get the improved performance of a parallel build without having to specify the option by hand.
-A complicating factor is that a good
+A complicating factor is that a good value for the -j option is somewhat system-dependent.
+One rough guideline is that the more processors your system has, the higher you want to set the -j value, in order to take advantage of the number of CPUs.

-For example, suppose the administrators of your development systems have standardized on setting a NUM_CPU environment variable to the number of processors on each system.
+For example, suppose the administrators of your development systems have standardized on setting a NUM\CPU environment variable to the number of processors on each system.
 A little bit of Python code to access the environment variable and the SetOption function provide the right level of flexibility: